-Before we delve into how to prevent refeeding syndrome, we need to cover who is at risk in the first place.
-The following is a list of individuals who are at higher risk for experiencing refeeding syndrome (1):
+The following is a list of individuals who are at higher risk for experiencing re-feeding syndrome (1):

-- Individuals with inflammatory bowel disease or celiac disease (due to reduced nutrition absorption)
+- Inflammatory bowel disease or celiac disease (due to reduced nutrition absorption)

-- Individuals with cancer or recent surgery (due to high metabolic demands)
+- Cancer or recent surgery (due to high metabolic demands)

-- Individuals with chronic use of antacids (due to magnesium and phosphate depletion)
+- Chronic use of antacids (due to magnesium and phosphate depletion)

-- Individuals with chronic use of diuretics (due to electrolyte depletion)
+- Chronic use of diuretics (due to electrolyte depletion)

-- Individuals with low levels of potassium, phosphate or magnesium before refeeding
+- Low levels of potassium, phosphate or magnesium before re-feeding

 - Adequate hydration with electrolytes